Kansas Attorney General Kris Kobach

 Similar to his approach as former Secretary of State, Kobach has demonstrated an eagerness to prosecute and bludgeon ordinary Kansans with the power of his office, even where current Secretary of State Scott Schwab and county prosecutors may be unwilling to.
 Kobach has also parroted problematic myths about voter fraud, railed against drop boxes and constantly promoted distrust in elections security, in both cases contradicting and undermining Scott Schwab, who remains the state’s top elections officer at the moment.
 As secretary of state from 2011 to 2019, Kris Kobach attacked Kansas voters’ access numerous times – and also lost numerous times.
 In Moore v.
 Schwab (previously Kobach), Brown v.
 Kobach, Fish v.
 Kobach, and Belenky v.
 Kobach, he lost in trying to defend his deep disdain for the constitutional right to vote and efforts to carry it out—but made clear his position on democracy.

-Kobach has remained consistent in his new position as attorney general, and it is truly troubling to see one of the state’s highest law enforcement officers using his position to directly attack democracy and Kansans’ right to vote.
+It is truly troubling to see one of the state’s highest law enforcement officers use his position to directly attack democracy and Kansans’ right to vote.

 Attacking Reproductive Rights